linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

         Please, open the following URL in a web browser: https://accounts.google.com/o/oauth2/auth?client_id=URL_SNIPPED Please enter the verification code:

-2. Google will ask for permission to allow this new application (ocamlfuse) to access your Google Drive.
+2. Google will ask for permission to allow this new application (OCamlfuse) to access your Google Drive.
 Click **Accept** to receive the verification code:

     ![The permission request screen from google.](/docs/assets/google_authorization.png)

-3. Copy/paste the verification code back to ocamlfuse.
+3. Copy/paste the verification code back to OCamlfuse in your Linode.

 ## Choose Where Google Drive Will Mount

 The following steps will create an empty directory where Google Drive will live.
 All of your Google Drive files and folders will appear here.

 1. Create a mount point.
-The following will create it in your home folder, but you may choose a different filepath:
+The following will create it in your home folder, but you may choose a different path:

         mkdir ~/google-drive